cloud-native-everything/ac2-kubernetes-workshop/AC2-WS-Lab1.2-Extended.md

    ```

 3. **Run the controller in a pod (temporary setup)**
-   This command will run the controller inside a Python container:
+   This command will run the controller inside a Python container with the necessary packages installed:

    ```yaml
    apiVersion: v1